EXCLUSIVE-Nasdaq to tighten listing rules, restricting Chinese IPOs -sources

 By Echo Wang

-NEW YORK, May 18 (Reuters) - Nasdaq Inc NDAQ.O is set to unveil new restrictions on initial public offerings (IPOs), a move that will make it more difficult for some Chinese companies to debut on its stock exchange, people familiar with the matter said on Monday.
+NEW YORK, May 18 (Reuters) - Nasdaq Inc NDAQ.O is set to unveil new restrictions on initial public offerings (IPOs), a move that will make it harder for some Chinese companies to debut on its stock exchange, people familiar with the matter said on Monday.

 While Nasdaq will not cite Chinese companies specifically in the changes, the move is being driven largely by concerns about some of the Chinese IPO hopefuls' lack of accounting transparency and close ties to powerful insiders, the sources said.